yunlianqk/HouckLabCodebase/+measlib/README.md

     % If not scalar
         if shape(1) > 1
             if shape(2) == 1
-            % If column vector, set to outer loop self.sweep1data{ii} = self.(pName{idx});
+            % If column vector, add to outer loop self.sweep1data{ii} = self.(pName{idx});
                 self.sweep1func{ii} = fHdle{idx};
                 ii = ii + 1;